TeliaSonera says size still a problem at Spanish unit Yoigo

-BARCELONA Swedish group TeliaSonera has to take action on its Spanish mobile business Yoigo, which could include making acquisitions, as it is currently too small to compete effectively, its chief executive said on Tuesday.
+BARCELONA Feb 25 Swedish group TeliaSonera has to take action on Yoigo, its Spanish mobile business, as it is currently too small to compete effectively, Chief Executive Johan Dennelind said on Tuesday.

 "Making Yoigo future-proof requires us to be active because it needs both investments organically but also for us to look at opportunities as they come up," he said.